charles-robertson-evolv-ai/yml-min/README.md

 ## Usage

-After running you will find your minified yml in the `min` directory.
+After running you will find your minified yml in the base folder near your original file.
 A folder will also be created with all the code for all of your contexts and variants can be found there for easy code review.

 ### Run once